 It should be considered a significant violation of this specification to handle messages in a way that could result in the leakage of message contents or signature data to third parties.
 However, strict adherence to the LitePub core protocol should result in an implementation which handles messages in a secure manner.

 Another important property of LitePub verses ActivityPub is that message data integrity

 is controlled by the server which publishes the original message.
 Accordingly, all

 message which reference another message MUST do so using the message’s

-of the message may be treated as a capability URI.
+of the message may be treated as a reference, as in JSON-LD.